chrisjsherm/aws-lambda-contact-us/README.md

 The handler assumes you can configured a Lambda environment variable named `ValidatedEmailAddress` and set its value to a valid email address that you have [pre-verified with AWS SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure).

+The JSON payload must match the shape of `src/models/contact-form-us.interface.ts`.

 ## Build